open5e/open5e/source/classes/warlock.rst

 ^^^^^^^^^^^^^^^^^

 You learn the :ref:`srd:find-familiar` spell and can cast it as a ritual.
-The spell doesn’t count against your number of spells known.
+The spell doesn't count against your number of spells known.

 When you cast the spell, you can choose one of the normal forms for your familiar or one of the following special forms: imp, pseudodragon,